 LOVE 40207 are days when we, as a church, reach into our surrounding community with the love of Christ.
 July 15, 2018, was our inaugural day and other are planned in the future.
 Our goal on these days is to activate the entire church so that, together, we might make a difference.

-St. Matthews Community Garden is on the adjacent lot to the church along Macon Avenue.
+St. Matthews Mission Garden is on the adjacent lot to the church along Macon Avenue.
 A dedicated group of laborers keep the garden looking nice and growing many pounds of produce that is donated to a couple different neighborhood ministry partners.
-Visit our Garden Facebook page to find out more of how you can help.

 Disaster Recovery is a new group that is being formed under the direction of the Men’s Ministry.
 The goals of this group are to partner with agencies who respond in times of disasters and to provide volunteers who can assist individuals, families, and communities as they recover and rebuild.

-Threads of Grace is a project of the Women’s Ministry.
+Threads of Grace is a project of Women’s Ministry.
 This group takes mens dress shirts and transforms them into dresses for girls.
-These dresses have gone to Brazil, Dominican Republic, eastern Kentucky, and other missions locations.
+These dresses have gone to Brazil, Dominican Republic, Eastern Kentucky, and other mission locations.

 Christmas Connection is an annual Christmas donation ministry which provides needy children and their families with Bibles, clothes, toys and blankets.
 Historically this has been the first Saturday in December.
 A fund-raising event is held in the fall each year.
 If interested in shopping, wrapping, transporting or distributing gifts, contact the church office.

-Brazil Medical Mission Trips Twice a summer, a group from SMBC, along with medical students and other medical personnel, travel to the rainforest of Brazil to provide medical treatment for villages along the Amazon River.
+Brazil Medical Mission Trips Twice a summer, a group from SMBC, including VBS leaders, dentists, folks gifted in construction, along with physicians, nurses, pharmacists, and medical students travel to the rainforest of Brazil to spread the gospel.
+We show the love of Christ through VBS, medical and dental treatment, water purification, and light construction projects in villages along the Amazon River.
 To find out more about these trips, contact Steve and Pat Wheeler.

 International Student Ministry at the University of Louisville is a weekly Bible Study and lunch provided on campus at U of L by SMBC for International Students during the school year.
 During late May and early June, weekly golf lessons are offered at Seneca Park.
 A retreat is held annually.
 For more information, contact Seyoung Kang.